danleedham/MPpicker/README.md

 Mac: Once installed to start the Stacker use the Open Stacker application ensuring that the server address is correct

 ## Static Data
-### Screenshot Images
-As these images are not part of any external dataset they are taken manually, sorted and added to the project directory:
-- A 'full-resolution' at 1920x1080 placed into the /images/screenshot directory
-- A smaller 960x540 version in the /images/screenshot/thumbs/ directory.
-- Each of the images is named by the Members DodsId and is in jpg format with 60% quality.
-- In future there is a possibility of pulling in a section screen shots of the video stream from each parliament by using the AV Live Logging dataset found at http://www.data.parliament.uk/dataset/avlivelogging.

 ### Beta Images
 At the time of development these images are part of Parliament's unfinished new API.
 The IDs for each member are yet to be static and the server isn't optimized for rendering large numbers of images on demand.
 As such the fancy new portraits have been included in this release, as they were at the time of building.
 Once the new API is static, the new member images will be pulled in on the fly, which will keep them up to date and add any new members should there be by-elections, or indeed another genreal election.